 bytes = b'\x04\x04' # Convert bytes to int int_converted = int.from_bytes(bytes, byteorder='big') print(int_converted) # Output: 1028

-Choose big or little endian based on your data format.
+Choose between big-endian and little-endian based on your data format.
 That’s all!